|Fall 2022||Fall 2023|

 - Current resume or curriculum vitae.

-A formal letter of application and a statement of purpose (typed, double-spaced, 12-point Times New Roman font, no longer than 3 pages in length) addressed to the DNP Program Coordinator that provides the following:
+A formal statement of purpose (typed, double-spaced, 12-point Times New Roman font, no longer than 3 pages in length) addressed to the DNP Program Coordinator that provides the following:

 - The applicant's goals for doctoral study which are congruent with DNP Program goals.